MartySpeed/albedo/README.md

-# Flexbox Portfolio
+# John M. Anthony | Albedo Palazzo

-<h1>John M. Anthony | Albedo Palazzo</h1>
+<a href="martyspeed.github.io/albedo/flexbox2.html">Web Dev Portfolio</a>

 <p>My name is John Anthony, but some know me as Albedo Palazzo.
-I am a Computer Science nerd making his path to become a Software Engineer.
-To become that, I want skills that make me a Full Stack Developer.
+My goal is to become a Software Engineer and I am practicing skills that make me a Full Stack Developer.
 I have several disciplines to include:

   <ul>
     <li><strong>HTML5 & CSS3</strong></li>